moj-analytical-services/intro_to_github_training/README.md

-# Intro to Git and GitHub training
+# Introduction to Git and GitHub training
-### Run as part of the R training delivered by Data & Analysis

-This repository provides accompanying training material used in the Introduction to Git/GitHub training session, conducted by the Data & Analysis R training group.
+This repository provides accompanying training material used in the Introduction to Git and GitHub training session, run by the MoJ Analytical Platform tools training group.

 ## Preparation